 Don’t worry about asking for more than just an email address at this stage.
-Your new subscribers may be reluctant to offer up too much information about themselves, and just entering an email address is quick and easy.
+Your new subscribers may be reluctant to offer up too much information about themselves.
+Just entering an email address is quick and easy.
 You can always ask for more information about your customers at a later stage, such as when they make a purchase or enter a competition.
 This will enable you to better segment your mailing list.

 Use a Lead Magnet

 If a customer has a strong interest in your company, they may sign up to your mailing list independently without any prompting.
-However, the majority of customers will need a little ‘push’ to motivate them to sign up.
+However, the majority of customers will need a little ‘push’ to motivate them.
 This is where lead magnets come in.

 A lead magnet is a little ‘gift’ that your customer will get in exchange for signing up to your list.
-This should be something that isn’t a great expense for your company, but will offer your customers significant value, such as a free ebook, a webinar or a discount off a purchase.
+This should be something that isn’t a great expense for your company, but will offer your customers significant value.
+Like a free e-book, webinar or a discount off a purchase.
 Customers are likely to be more willing to offer more information about themselves on a sign up form if they are getting something in return.

 Gather and Feast offer their new subscribers a free recipe ebook in exchange for a sign up.
 Notice how this sign up page is clean and simple, yet clearly explains the benefits of the free gift they’re offering: